reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

     HOW TO COMPILE THE CODE TO THE VEHICLE
 - _Connect the Arduino Mega to the computer through a Micro-USB cable_
 - _Look for the button in the Programming Environment to transfer the code_
-- _Wait for it to finish_
+- _Wait to finish_

-  {Raspberry Pi 4 it is not necessary to specify, because of course, it can run python natively}
+  {Raspberry Pi 4 it is not necessary to specify because of course, it can run python natively}

 --------------------------------------------------------------------------------------------------------------------------------------